-Routinely, these models are stored and manipulated electronically and the availability of a number of computer geological modelling tools is an important aspect of modern rock slope design.
-Packages such as the Minex-Horizon, Vulcan and Minescape three-dimensional solid modelling systems permit the construction and visualisation of comprehensive models that can include geological and structural geology information, ore grade distributions, groundwater distributions and a variety of geotechnical details.
-The construction of these models is itself a useful exercise since it highlights deficiencies in the database and forces the user to consider the inter-relationships between the various types of information displayed by the model.
-These modelling systems are already fully operational and are used routinely by most large open pit mining organisations.
-However, they are very seldom used in civil engineering projects and this is a serious deficiency which the authors hope to see remedied in the years to come.
-Under development are interfaces that will allow a direct transfer of data from these three-dimensional models to other types of models used for slope design.
-For example, it is anticipated that, within a few years, it will be possible to transfer
+Routinely, these models are stored and manipulated electronically.
+The availability of a number of computer geological models is an important aspect of modern rock slope design.
+Packages such as Minex-Horizon, Vulcan and Minescape provide three-dimensional solid modelling systems which permit the construction and visualization of comprehensive models that can include geological and structural geology information, ore grade distributions, groundwater distributions and a variety of geotechnical details.
+The construction of these models is itself a useful exercise since it highlights deficiencies in the database and forces the user to consider the inter-relationships between the various types of information displayed in the model.

+These modelling systems are already fully operational and are used routinely by most large- scale open pit mining operations.
+However, they are very seldom used in civil engineering projects which is a serious deficiency that I hope to see remedied in the years to come.
+Under development are interfaces which will allow a direct transfer from these three-dimensional models to other types of limit equilibrium and numerical models used for slope design.